baselatalla/reading-notes/301/read-06.md

 In this next section, we’ll install Node and write a couple of simple programs.
 We’ll also look at npm, a package manager that comes bundled with Node.

-Node Binaries vs Version Manager
+## Node Binaries vs Version Manager
 Many websites will recommend that you head to the official Node download page and grab the Node binaries for your system.
 While that works, I would suggest that you use a version manager instead.
 This is a program that allows you to install multiple versions of Node and switch between them at will.
-There are various advantages to using a version manager.
-For example, it negates potential permission issues when using Node with npm and lets you set a Node version on a per-project basis.
+There are various advantages to using a version manager. .